 As disciplined as they are, the githzerai have never forgotten their long imprisonment by the mind flayers.
 As a special devotion, they organize a rrakkma—an illithid hunting party—to other planes, not returning to their monasteries until they slay at least as many illithids as there are hunters in the party.

 Mind Over Body.
 Under the tutelage of monastic masters, githzerai learn to govern their own minds.
-As a reaction, which you take when you would roll a Fortitude saving throw.
+As a reaction, which you use when you would roll a Fortitude saving throw.
 Make a Will saving throw instead of the Fortitude saving throw.

 Once you use this trait, you must finish a long rest before you can use it again.